Manuel-Resina-Almeida/nodejs-mongodb-decentralized-app/README.md

 ## Repository Structure
 * /backend: Contains the Node.js API, routing, controllers, and MongoDB connection logic.
 * /frontend/app-main-project: Contains the client-side code and graphical interface.
-* Relatorio_ADAD.pdf: The official project report containing the architectural design, database schemas, and theoretical foundations of the decentralized approach.
+* /Report: The official project report containing the architectural design, database schemas, and theoretical foundations of the decentralized approach.

 ## How to Run Locally